flatironinstitute/vintch-v1-model/README.md

 # vintch-v1-model
-Implementation of V1 model from Vintch et al., 2015
+Implementation of the V1 model from Vintch et al., 2015

 ---

-**Note:** This implementation is still in progress.
-Here is the current state of the project, a description of the main branches, and the next steps planned for development.
+Note: This implementation is a work in progress.
+Below is the current status of the project.

-### Repository Structure & Branches
+### Repository Structure

-- **main**: The stable base branch.

-- **refine_model**: Contains small improvements to the model, such as switching errors to warnings.
-This branch also introduces utility and plotting functions like `create_gabor_filter` and `create_gaussian_map`, which are useful for simulating different cell types and visualizing model components.
+- `utils.py` – Contains helper functions such as `create_gabor_filter` and `create_gaussian_map`, useful for simulating different cell types.
+- `plotting.py` – Includes functions for visualizing the components of the model.
+- `docs/source/notebooks/` – Includes two notebooks demonstrating how to simulate different cell types and how to apply MAD competition for simple and complex cell models.

-- **model_fit**: This branch contains the fitting methods implemented within the `subunit_model` script.
-These methods are designed to fit the model parameters `kernels` and `pooling_weights` to data.
-I also left a fitting script in `docs/source/examples`, which you can run directly.
-This script does parameter recovery.
+- `subunit_model.py` – Implements the model fitting methods.
+These are designed to optimize the parameters `kernels` and `pooling_weights`.
+  An example fitting script is available in `docs/source/examples/`.

 ---